strings Command in Linux with Examples

 (3) Combine with other commands

-Below command illustrate the use of multiple commands with strings command.
+The below command illustrates the use of multiple commands with strings command.

 strings -n 10 test.exe | less